flomotlik/blog/_posts/2012-10-04-Switching-to-Amazon-EC2.markdown

 ####Automated Deployment
 One of our guiding principles is, not surprisingly, to automate deployment as much as possible.
-Implementing continuous deployment for a website is rather easy (especially when using Railsonfire) compared to continuously deploying Amazon AMIs.
+Implementing continuous deployment for a website is rather easy (especially when using Codeship) compared to continuously deploying Amazon AMIs.
 We use the following workflow

-  1. When pushing to our backend repository on GitHub a new Railsonfire build is triggered
+  1. When pushing to our backend repository on GitHub a new Codeship build is triggered
   2. The build runs the backend unit tests to make sure our scripts work fine